learn-co-curriculum/dsc-model-fit-linear-regression/README.md

 ## Introduction

-In this lecture, you'll learn how to evaluate your model results, and you'll learn methods to select the appropriate features.
+In this lesson, you'll learn how to evaluate your model results, and you'll learn methods to select the appropriate features.

 ## Objectives
 You will be able to:
-* Analyze the results of regression and R-squared and adjusted-R-squared
+* Analyze the results of regression and R-squared and adjusted R-squared
 * Understand and apply forward and backward predictor selection

-## R-squared and adjusted-R-squared
+## R-squared and adjusted R-squared

 Take another look at the model summary output for the `auto-mpg` dataset.